 Anatolia Batruch, PhD

-Anatolia Batruch is a Researcher and Junior lecturer at the Social Psychology Lab, University of Lausanne
+Anatolia Batruch is a Researcher and Lecturer at the Social Psychology Lab, University of Lausanne

 Her research interests include: the psychology of social class, intergroup relations, and social class inequalities in school